leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

    ![Data Guard Type](./images/select-data-guard-type.png " ")

       * Data Guard Type: Select Active Data Guard or Data Guard.
-Active Data Guard provides additional features including: Real-Time Query and DML Offload, Automatic Block Repair, Standby Block Change Tracking, Far Sync, Global Data Services, and Application Continuity.
+Active Data Guard provides additional features, including Real-Time Query and DML Offload, Automatic Block Repair, Standby Block Change Tracking, Far Sync, Global Data Services, and Application Continuity.
 Note that Active Data Guard requires an Oracle Active Data Guard license.
 For more information on Active Data Guard, see Active Data Guard.
 For a complete overview of both Data Guard types, see Introduction to Oracle Data Guard

           * Protection mode: The protection mode can be Maximum Performance or Maximum Availability.
 See Oracle Data Guard Protection Modes for information on these options.